midstar/heatmiser_wifi/README.md

 Supported Heatmiser Thermostats are DT, DT-E, PRT and PRT-E.

+This fork adds support for the PRT-HW WiFi thermostat, and adds the following functionality (for PRT-HW, maybe others):
+* TBA
+* TBA

 The main class of the library is Heatmiser.
 It supports retrieval of all Thermostat parameters as a dictionary.
 It also supports setting of some (but not all) of the Thermostat parameters.

 ## Supported platforms